sidbala4023/Flow/README.md

 3. When the user clicks on the Create Task button on the Contact Record page, confirm what should be the subject, due date and description of the task.
 Once the user enters all the details create the task and assign it to the Contact record owner.
 (User Should not enter due date in the past and the length of the subject to not exceed 20 characters).

 4.When the user clicks “Fill Survey” button on lead record page, Ask the user 5 questions, one question per screen, On the final Page after clicking Finish button, Update the field “Survey Completed” on the lead object to True (it's a checkbox).

+5.Create a Screen flow to create “Contact” record on Account Record Page and it is related to the Account.